polyfant/hulta_pregnancy_app/README.md

 A comprehensive web application for tracking horses, breeding, and health records.
 This application helps horse owners and breeders manage their horses' information, health records, breeding costs, and provides detailed pregnancy monitoring with stage-specific guidelines.

-## Project Status: Private Development
+## Project Status: Active Development

 This is a private, closed-source project under active development.
 All code, designs, and documentation are proprietary and confidential.